 - You make a permanent move to a region where various qualified health plans are now available to you

-If you live in the state of Nevada, you don’t need a qualifying event to sign up for coverage.
-You can get off-exchange coverage year round, but you may be subject to a 90-day waiting period before your benefits are available.
 Those who are eligible under a qualifying event must have specific and relevant proof that they indeed qualify for the event in which they are receiving special open enrollment consideration for signing up under new or adjusted coverage.

 If you missed the open enrollment window and you aren’t eligible for any of the qualifying events that were mentioned above, then you don’t have too many options for signing up for coverage under Obamacare.
 Those policies that are available are not regulated by the Affordable Care Act and the options you’ll find outside of open enrollment are varied, with short-term health insurance, limited-benefit plans, accident supplements, specific-illness, dental/vision plans, and medical discount plans all included as options for coverage.

-Among these plans, only short-term coverage is the best and closest option to having insurance without being enrolled in a traditional plan.
-This coverage is only designed to run for about one to six months and is intended for use as a safety net to keep you covered until the next open enrollment period or you become eligible for a qualifying event.
+Among these plans, short-term coverage is the best and closest option to having insurance without being enrolled in a traditional plan.
+This coverage is only designed to run for one to twelve months and is intended for use as a safety net to keep you covered until the next open enrollment period or you become eligible for a qualifying event.
 Some states offer short-term plans that last for a year, 364 days specifically, to keep it technically less than one full year in order to fall under short-term coverage.